The Jefferson Hotel

 When Charles Dana Gibson and Irene Langhorne--better known as the Gibson Girl--hosted their engagement party on Halloween 1895, little did they know that their nuptial celebration would be the first in a long legacy of events at Richmond’s most revered hotel, The Jefferson.
 It opened that All Hollow’s Eve over 100 years ago, and from that moment it was a sight to behold.

-Fish and alligators once swum in the ponds in Palm Court, but today’s hotel doesn’t rely on the unusual to attract its clientele.
-The hotel’s 262 guest rooms and suites come in 57 different styles, all outfitted with high ceilings, large windows and custom furnishings.
-A full-service health club is on-site, and the Jefferson Hotel also boasts one of Richmond’s finest restaurants, Lemaire.
+Fish and alligators once swum in the ponds in Palm Court, but today’s hotel does not rely on the unusual to attract its clientele.
+Each of the 181 newly constructed guestrooms and suites features a luxurious marble bath with soaking tub.
+The rooms have a residential feel with luxurious linens and furnishings, alongside conveniences like a dressing area and a Nespresso coffee maker.
+A full-service health club with indoor pool is on-site, and the Jefferson Hotel also boasts one of Richmond’s finest restaurants, Lemaire.

-The list of celebrities and notable guests that have visited here is extensive, including 12 U.S. Presidents, Charles Lindberg, Henry Ford, Charlie Chaplain, Elvis, Frank Sinatra, Anthony Hopkins, Whoopi Goldberg, Cindy Crawford and Prince, to name a few.
-But you need not be political or Hollywood royalty to stay here.
-You simply have to have affection for the best that Richmond has to offer.
+The list of celebrities and notable guests that have visited here is extensive, including 13 U.S. Presidents.
+But guests need not be political or Hollywood royalty to enjoy all that this iconic Richmond landmark has to offer.

 Original Property Opened: 1895

 Richmond, Virginia 23220

 Historic Hotels Worldwide toll-free reservations number +1 866 670 3764